nn0026/diabete_prediction/README.md

 #### 1.3.
 Connect to the GKE cluster

-After terraform apply completes successfully, you have initialized the GKE cluster.
+After terraform apply completes successfully, you have initialized the GKE cluster

    Navigate to the GKE UI in Google Cloud Console: